 Yes, all BHS activities are available for all BHS students, which includes BTA students.
 BTA students are able to enroll in other courses such as band or JROTC.
-BTA students are also eligible to enroll in PHCC degree programs, ACE, or Governor's School if they meet the requirements established by those programs.
+BTA students are also eligible to enroll in PHCC degree programs, Career Academy, ACE, or Governor's School if they meet the requirements established by those programs.

 Are graduation requirements different for BTA students?